cypress-io/cypress-documentation/content/api/commands/clock.md

 via [`cy.tick()`](/api/commands/tick).
 This also applies if, during the course of a test, the page under test is reloaded or changed.

+#### clock behavior before `mount()`

-Using the `mount` command in a Cypress Component Test will render your component but does not affect the behavior of the page or window object.
-This means you can call `cy.clock()` before `mount(<MyComponent />)` and then test the component against any changes you've made to the yielded `clock` object.
+Using the `mount()` command in a Cypress Component Test will render your component but does not affect the behavior of the page or window object.
+This means you can `mount` directly after calling `cy.clock()` to test the component against any changes you've made to the yielded clock object.

 ## Rules